-Six Directors are to be elected at the Annual Meeting to hold office until the next annual meeting of stockholders and until their successors have been duly elected and qualified.
-It is the intention of the persons named in the accompanying proxy form to vote FOR the election of the six persons named in the table below as Directors of Siga, unless authority to do so is withheld.
+Ten directors are to be elected at the Annual Meeting to hold office until the next Annual Meeting of Stockholders and until their successors have been duly elected and qualified.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR the election of the ten persons named in the table below as directors of SIGA.
 Proxies cannot be voted for a greater number of persons than the nominees named.
-In the event that any of the below listed nominees for Director should become unavailable for election for any presently unforeseen reason, the persons named in the accompanying proxy form have the right to use their discretion to vote for a substitute.
+In the event that any of the below listed nominees for director should become unavailable for election for any presently unforeseen reason, the persons named in the accompanying proxy form have the right to use their discretion to vote for a substitute.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT THE STOCKHOLDERS VOTE "FOR" THE ELECTION (ITEM 1 ON THE ENCLOSED PROXY CARD) OF MESSRS.
-DRAPKIN, CERRONE, CONSTANCE, OZ, ROSE AND WEINER AS DIRECTORS.
+THE BOARD OF DIRECTORS RECOMMENDS THAT THE STOCKHOLDERS VOTE "FOR" THE ELECTION (ITEM 1 OF THE ENCLOSED PROXY CARD) OF MR. DRAPKIN, MR. ANTAL, MR. CONSTANCE, DR. KASTEN, DR. MJALLI, DR. OZ, DR. ROSE, MR. SAVAS, MS. SLOTKIN AND DR. WEINER AS DIRECTORS.

-Director Information
+Director Nominee Information

-The following table sets forth the name and age of each Director, including data on their business backgrounds and the names of public companies and other selected entities for which they also serve as directors:
+The following table sets forth biographical information of each director nominee, including their ages, data on their business backgrounds and the names of public companies and other selected entities for which they also serve as directors:

 Name Age Position

-Donald G. Drapkin 53 Chairman of the Board and Director
+Donald G. Drapkin 57 Chairman of the Board

-Gabriel M. Cerrone 29 Director
+James J. Antal 54 Director

-Thomas E. Constance 65 Director
+Thomas E. Constance 68 Director

+Bernard L. Kasten Jr. M.D.
+58 Director, Chief Executive Officer

+Adnan M. Mjalli, Ph.D.
+41 Director

 Mehmet C. Oz, M.D.
-40 Director
+43 Director

 Eric A. Rose, M.D.
-50 Director
+53 Director

+Paul G. Savas 42 Director

+Judy S. Slotkin 52 Director

-Michael Weiner, M.D.
-55 Director
+Michael A. Weiner, M.D.
+59 Director